kopia/kopia/site/content/docs/FAQs/_index.md

 Before changing your password, you must be [connected to your `repository`](../getting-started/#connecting-to-repository).
 This means that you **can** reset your password if you forget your password AND you are still connected to your `repository`.
 But this also means that you **cannot** reset your password if you forget your password and you are NOT still connected to your `repository`, because you will need your current password to connect to the `repository`.

 Remember to select a secure _repository password_.
 The password is used to [decrypt](../features/#end-to-end-zero-knowledge-encryption) and access the data in your snapshots.

+#### How Do I Decrease Kopia's CPU Usage?

+There are two `policy` settings you should change if you want to decrease the amount of CPU Kopia uses while creating snapshots:

+1. Maximum Parallel Snapshots: This setting controls how many snapshots Kopia runs simultaneously.
+The lower this number, the less CPU Kopia will use when running multiple snapshots -- with the caveat that the total time it takes to run all your snapshots will be higher.
+This setting is not applicable if you only ever run one snapshot at a time.
+  * Kopia CLI users can change this setting by running the [`kopia policy set --global --max-parallel-snapshots=#` command](..reference/command-line/common/policy-set/), where `#` is the number of snapshots you want Kopia to run simultaneously.
+  * Kopia GUI users can change this setting from the `Upload` tab when editing the `global` policy in `KopiaUI`.
+3. Maximum Parallel File Reads: This setting controls how many files Kopia uploads simultaneously when running a snapshot.
+The lower this number, the less CPU Kopia will use when running a snapshot -- with the caveat that it will take longer to complete a snapshot.
+By default, Kopia sets this setting to the number of logical cores your machine's CPU has, so make sure to lower it to a smaller number than the default.
+  * Kopia CLI users can change this setting by running the [`kopia policy set [target] --max-parallel-file-reads=#` command](..reference/command-line/common/policy-set/), where `#` is the number of file uploads you want Kopia to run simultaneously.
+This setting can be set per policy or globally, in which case use `--global`If you do not want to set this setting globally, you can
+  * Kopia GUI users can change this setting from the `Upload` tab when editing the `global` policy in `KopiaUI`.

+An added benefit of decreasing these settings is that [Kopia's memory usage will also decrease](#how-do-i-decrease-kopias-memory-ram-usage).

+#### How Do I Decrease Kopia's Memory (RAM) Usage?

+[Compression](#how-do-i-enable-compression) and parallelism (i.e., [simultaneous snapshots or simultaneous uploads](#how-do-i-decrease-kopias-cpu-usage)) cause the biggest memory usage in Kopia when creating snapshots.
+If you want to decrease the amount of memory used by Kopia, you should tweak these settings:

+* Disabling compression will result in the greatest reduction on memory usage relative to enabling compression.
+If you want to keep compression, [compression benchmarks](../advanced/compression/) suggest the `s2`, `deflate`, and `gzip` are the most memory-friendly compression algorithms when backing up small files.
+When backing up large files, all the compression algorithms have similar memory usage.
+Thus, if your machine has low memory, try `s2`, `deflate`, or `gzip`.
+* Decreasing the number of parallel snapshots and parallel file reads will decrease Kopia's memory usage because Kopia will run fewer simultaneous processes.
+Read the FAQ on [decreasing Kopia's CPU usage](#how-do-i-decrease-kopias-cpu-usage) to learn how to decrease parallelism in Kopia.

 #### What is a Kopia Repository Server?